Welcome to the Learn C++ tutorials! Above all else, these tutorials aim to make learning C++ easy.

 - Experiment with the examples.
 Change numbers and text to see what happens.
 Modify the programs to do additional things (e.g. if a program adds two numbers, make it add three numbers).
 Try to find different ways to break the programs (if a program asks for user input, try a variety of different inputs).
 You’ll learn as much from modifying the examples as you will by following them.

 - Write your own short programs using the concepts you have learned.
 Nothing is better than practice.

 - Learn to debug your programs when they don’t work.
+This is critical to solving your own problems, and is a skill that many new programmers skip to their detriment.
 We’ll have more information on how to do this in a future lesson.

 Note: The majority of the examples in the tutorials are full programs that you can compile and run yourself.
 However, occasionally the examples will be “snippets” of code that are designed to quickly illustrate a concept.
 Because these aren’t full programs, they won’t compile without some additional work.
 You can turn these into full programs yourself, if you desire.

-Is there a PDF version of this site?
+Is there a PDF version of this site available for offline viewing?

 Unfortunately, there is not.
 The site is able to stay free for everyone because we’re ad-sponsored -- that model simply doesn’t work in PDF format.
-You are welcome to convert pages from this website into PDF format for your own private use so long as you do not distribute them.
+You are welcome to convert pages from this website into PDF (or any other) format for your own private use, so long as you do not distribute them.